 - 2 tablespoons dark rum

-- 2 sticks unsalted butter, softened, plus extra for the pans
+- 2 sticks unsalted butter, softened, plus more for the pans or molds

 - 4 large eggs

 - 2 large egg yolks, (whites reserved for glaze)